Decision paralysis is something most people deal with – you are not alone.

 Anxiety and Decision Making

 Weighty decisions may lead to immense anxiety.
 What usually happens when we have anxiety?
-Most people go into fight, flight, or freeze mode—the first allowing us to maybe decide while the latter two render us in a limbo state.
+Most people go into fight, flight, or freeze mode—the first allowing us to decide while the latter two render us in a limbo state.
 Anxiety tends to lead to an avoidance of making a decision entirely, or we’re frozen in our thoughts and can’t think clearly, leaving us with nagging discomfort.
 This nagging discomfort will remind us every so often that we need to make a change.
 For some of us, it is easier to be a passenger in life and much harder to take a risk and make an informed change.
 However, if we do nothing and remain in decision paralysis, we may end up with regrets.

 How our Values Influence our Decisions

-Pros and Cons Exercise
+Pros and Cons Exercise to Help with Decision Paralysis

 The first step for Sally, naturally, is to create a list of pros and cons.
 In the scenario previously mentioned, a list of pros and cons may look like this: